HarithMarzuki/Project-Corely/README.md

 ### Setup

 1. Turn on mobile hotspot on the computer
-2. Open command prompt and type-in ipconfig to find the computer's local IP address.
-Take note of this IP.
-This computer's default should be 192.168.137.1
+2. Open command prompt and type-in ipconfig to find your computer's local IPv4 address.
+Take note of said IP.

 ### Run

-1. Open 'selfAwarenessDelta3-1.py' and run the code
+1. Open 'Control Panel.py' and run the code
+2. Once open, click on BOOT button on the left to start to program.
-2. Once running, open a browser (preferably chrome) and enter https://192.168.137.1:5000 (use your acquired IP address)
+3. Once running, open a browser (preferably chrome) and enter https://[your IPv4]:5000
-3. You'll be greeted with 'insecure credential' page.
+4. You'll be greeted with 'insecure credential' page.
 Simply click advanced > trust this IP anyway
-4. On the web page, click on the green button in middle once you're ready to start.
+5. On the web page, click on the green button in middle once you're ready to start.
-5. If you see a face, you've successfully run Corely!
+6. If you see a face, you've successfully run Corely!

 ### Cleanup

-1. To close the program, you can either click the X button on the dashboard on the computer, or close the tab on the browser.
-Both ways work.
+1. To close the program, click on the red STOP button.
-2. Once everything is nicely stopped, open 'dreamMachine2-1.py' to consolidate her new memories.
+2. Then, click on the blue DREAM button to consolidate the new memories.
+This process takes time, so please do not turn off your computer.
+3. Once done, you may close the control panel.

 ##